DonBower/Eclipse2017/Pi/README.md

 # Connect to network

 First order of business, was to connect to my WiFi, which had to be done via the KVM Interface.
-First select the Network Interface Icon to show the available WiFi Routers.
+Click on the Network Interface Icon, which is two Xs and just to the left of the speaker icon, to show the available WiFi Routers.
 <br>

 ![alt text][WiFi]